Peter Goers: Mid career

 In 1996 Goers left Adelaide and moved to Istanbul in Turkey.
-There he found work in theatre, working as a producer on local productions, before taking up a post as an English lecturer at a local university.
-While there he opened a new drama department and became the university's Dean of Drama.
+There he found work in theatre, working as a producer on local productions.
 He also returned to theatre reviewing, writing English-language reviews for a local paper.

 Goers returned to Adelaide in 1998 and to News Limited's Sunday Mail as a regular columnist.
 The following year saw his return to local radio, with a Monday night slot on the commercial radio station FIVEaa.
 Two months later he was joined by Rex Jory and Pamela Francis to produce The Good, the Bad and the Ugly as a weekly panel, which soon expanded to a twice-weekly show with the addition of Alex Ward.
 Nevertheless, the show was to have a short life, and by early November of that year it had ended its run.

 The ABC

 In 2003, Goers was invited to audition for the ABC.
 However, on the day when he was due to audition, Goers was requested by the management to fill in for Carole Whitelock, who had taken ill.
 This led to a return to radio on the ABC when he hosted the evening session for the station over the 2003/2004 summer break.
 From there he went on to host The Evening Show on a permanent basis.

-The Evening Show features on 891 ABC Adelaide from 7:00 pm on weekdays and is presented in a magazine format, with Goers interviewing local, national and international celebrities and academics in addition to a regular call-back segment and a quiz.
-The show includes the only regular children's programming on ABC radio, the Kids Quiz, each Thursday evening.
-Goers also has several regular guests, including his Goers' Gals, Nick Prescott discussing film, and linguist Roly Sussex discussing the evolution of the English language.
+The Evening Show is presented in a magazine format, with Goers interviewing local, national and international celebrities and academics in addition to a regular call-back segment and a quiz.
+The show also has several regular guests, including his Goers' Gals, Nick Prescott discussing film, and linguist Roly Sussex discussing the evolution of the English language.

 Goers begins his show with "Hi ho, everybody", a line borrowed from Jack Davey and at the end of every show, Goers signs off with the line "Goodnight Mrs Calabash, wherever you are" – borrowed from Jimmy Durante.

 Since 2019, Goers has presented Sunday Mornings from 10am til midday.
 The first hour of the show known as Smart Arts, is dedicated to covering South Australian arts, with critics Samela Harris and Steve Davis joining each week to discuss the week in the local arts scene.
 The second hour features talkback gardening with Goers joined by Sophie Thompson.

-Religious views
+In October 2023 Goers announced his retirement from radio broadcasting, planned to occur in November that year.